Zero-Knowledge Implementation

 **Solution:**

-The smart contract checks if that commitment exists in the signers list
+* The smart contract checks if that membership ID exists in the signers list

 **Analogy:** Imagine a club membership list.
 You prove "I know the password for one of these memberships" and the club verifies that membership is on the list.